TJ-zhanglab/SpatialE/user's guidance/README.md

 data(Mouse_Brain_ST_Demo)
 ```

 It will return a Seurat object containing both the spot-level expression matrix and the associated image of the tissue slice.
 We referred the data preprocessing workflow of [Seurat](https://satijalab.org/seurat/index.html) to perform dimension reduction and clustering on the ST data, and saved the clustering results in the built-in dataset of SpatialE.
-We can use the `SpatialDimPlot()` function in [Seurat](https://satijalab.org/seurat/index.html) to visualize the preprocessed results.
+We can use the `SpatialDimPlot()` function in [Seurat](https://satijalab.org/seurat/index.html) to visualize the clustering results.

 ```r
 SpatialDimPlot(Mouse_Brain_ST_Demo, label = T, label.size = 7)